fernandospr/java-wns/README.md

 ## Steps
-First, you will need to register your Windows application in the store.
+First, you will need to register your Windows application in the store to get a SID (Package security identifier) and Client Secret codes.

-Second, obtain the channel uri of your devices.
+Second, obtain the Channel URI of your devices.

 Third, use this library to authenticate with WNS and send the notifications!